Creating A Program Environment That Prevents Child Abuse and Neglect

 Building The Team: Staffing To Prevent Abuse and Neglect

-Choosing the people who will care for children is a critical responsibility.
+Choosing the people who will care for children is a big responsibility.
 In this lesson, you will learn about general best practices in hiring.
 You will learn about the dispositions and skills necessary for work in child and youth programs.
 You will learn general background check and screening requirements.

 Program Management Practices That Prevent Abuse and Neglect

-Simple steps you take every day can play a major role in preventing child abuse and neglect.
 This lesson will review the important program management practices that help you keep children safe.
 You will learn about supervision, open-door policies, and admission and release procedures for children.

 Ensuring Appropriate Guidance Techniques Are Used In Your Programs